Geometry-driven collapses for converting a Cech complex into a triangulation of a nicely triangulable shape: Background

 First let us explain some of our terms and introduce the necessary background. $\R^d$ denotes the $d$-dimensional Euclidean space. $\|x-y\|$ is the Euclidean distance between two points $x$ and $y$ of $\R^d$.
 The closed ball with center $x$ and radius $r$ is denoted by $\Ball{x}{r}$ and its interior by $\OpenBall{x}{r}$.
 Given a subset $X \subset \R^d$, the $\alpha$-offset of $X$ is $\Offset{X}{\alpha} = \bigcup_{x \in X} B(x,\alpha)$.
 The Hausdorff distance $d_H(X,Y)$ between the two compact sets $X$ and $Y$ of $\R^d$ is the smallest real number $\varepsilon \geq 0$ such that $X \subset \Offset{Y}{\varepsilon}$ and $Y \subset \Offset{X}{\varepsilon}$.
 We write $d(x,Y) = \inf_{y \in Y} \|x - y\|$ for the distance between point $x \in \R^d$ and the set $Y \subset \R^d$ and $d(X,Y) = \inf_{x \in X} \inf_{y \in Y} \|x-y\|$ for the distance between the two sets $X \subset \R^d$ and $Y\subset \R^d$.

 A convenient way to build a simplicial complex is to consider the nerve of a collection of sets.
-Specifically, let $\Cset = \{ C_p \mid p\in P\}$ be a 1-parameter family of sets indexed by $p \in P$.
-The nerve of the family is the abstract simplicial complex that consists of all non-empty subcollections whose sets have a non-empty common intersection, $\Nerve{\Cset} = \{ \sigma \subset P \mid \sigma \neq \emptyset \text{ and } \bigcap_{p \in \sigma} C_p \neq \emptyset\}$.
+Specifically, let $P$ be a set of indices.
+Later on, elements of $P$ will be points in $\R^d$.
+Let $\Cset = \{ C_p \mid p\in P\}$ be a family of sets indexed by $p \in P$.
+The nerve of the family is the abstract simplicial complex that consists of all non-empty finite subcollections whose sets have a non-empty common intersection.
+Formally, writing $\card \sigma$ for the number of elements in $\sigma$, we have $\Nerve{\Cset} = \{ \sigma \subset P \mid 0 < \card \sigma < +\infty \text{ and } \bigcap_{p \in \sigma} C_p \neq \emptyset\}$.
 In this paper, we shall consider nerves of coverings of a shape $A$.
 We recall that a {\em covering} of $A$ is a collection $\Cset = \{ C_p \mid p \in P\}$ of subsets of $A$ so that $A = \bigcup_{p \in P} C_p$.
 It is a {\em closed} ({\em resp. compact}) covering if each set in $\Cset$ is closed ({\em resp. } compact).
-It is a {\em finite} covering if $\Cset$ is finite.
+It is a {\em finite} covering if the set of indices $P$ is finite.
 The Nerve Lemma gives a condition under which the nerve of a covering of a shape shares the topology of the shape.
 It has several versions \cite{bjorner1996topological} and we shall use the following form:

 \begin{lemma}[Nerve Lemma] Consider a compact set $A \subset \R^d$.
 Let $\Cset = \{C_p \mid p \in P\}$ be a finite closed covering of $A$.
 If for every $\emptyset \neq \sigma \subset P$, the intersection $\bigcap_{z \in \sigma} C_z$ is either empty or contractible, then the underlying space of $\Nerve{\Cset}$ is homotopy equivalent to $A$. \end{lemma}